linked-swissbib/reshaperdf/doc/Commands.md

 `java -jar reshaperdf-1.0-SNAPSHOT.jar <command> [<command parameter> ...]`

-The chapter is subdivided into a section that is about commands intended for everyday use and a section about experimental commands that do not have a purpose in everyday use but but become handy for e.g. data analysis.
+The chapter is subdivided into a section that is about commands intended for everyday use and a section about special commands that do not have a purpose in everyday use but but become handy in exotic use cases.

 ### <a name="everydayuse"></a>Commands for everyday use